Showing the fastest and cheapest results for Sep 23

 Deutsche Bahn are offering their Super Saver Tickets and you can book them 3 months in advance!
 Tickets are limited so be an early bird and get the cheapest tickets!

 Terms and Conditions

 Deutsche Bahn (DB) is the largest train company in Germany with their high-quality rail network making them one of the most popular ways to travel among locals and visitors.
 They are also a popular option as they offer connections between major cities that can often be faster than flying.
 As an authorized ticket seller, this page serves as a guide for international travelers about buying tickets and traveling with Deutsche Bahn, as well as outlining their services and routes.

 The first step of traveling with Deutsche Bahn is by booking your train ticket.
 Where should you book your ticket, online on the company's website or directly at the train station in Germany?
-How cheap are Deutsche Bahn train tickets?
+How cheap are DB train tickets?

 Booking in advance can save you time and money.
 The further in advance, you book your Deutsche Bahn train tickets, the cheaper they are.
 As the table below shows, tickets can fluctuate quite significantly when booking last minute.
 From these top connections, booking three weeks or one month in advance can save you 30 percent to 57 percent.
 So it’s worth planning ahead, especially with longer journeys where fares are generally more expensive.